mknx/smarthome/plugins/asterisk/index.md

 call(source, dest, context, callerid=None)
 ------------------------------------------
 `sh.ast.call('SIP/200', '240', 'door')` would initate a call from the SIP extention '200' to the extention '240' with the 'door' context.
-If you want you could provied a callerid for the call.
+Optional a callerid for the call is usable.

 db_write(key, value)
 --------------------